 This Pixar storyboard depicts the opening sequences from Toy Story 3

 When you’re creating your storyboards, examine the minor characters you’ve drawn into your scenes.
-Ask yourself what their personal stories are and if they can be shown in the film without distracting from major arcs.
+Ask yourself what their personal stories are and if they can be included without distracting from major arcs.

 4. Know your medium

-Even Pixar’s more human-centric stories, like Up and Brave feature out of this world set pieces that could not be done in the live action realm.
+Even Pixar’s more human-centric stories, like Up and Brave feature out-of-this-world set pieces that would be difficult to achieve with live action.

 By understanding your medium, you understand what the realm of possibility is.
 Pixar storytelling is self-aware that what you see you could only see through a computer’s aid.